aws/aws-eks-best-practices/content/networking/loadbalancing/loadbalancing.md

 Elastic Load Balancing stops sending requests to targets that are deregistering.
 By default, Elastic Load Balancing waits 300 seconds before completing the deregistration process, which can help in-flight requests to the target to complete.
 To change the amount of time that Elastic Load Balancing waits, update the deregistration delay value.
 The initial state of a deregistering target is `draining`.
 After the deregistration delay elapses, the deregistration process completes and the state of the target is `unused`.
 If the target is part of an Auto Scaling group, it can be terminated and replaced.

+If a deregistering target has no in-flight requests and no active connections, Elastic Load Balancing immediately completes the deregistration process, without waiting for the deregistration delay to elapse.

+!!! attention
-If a deregistering target has no in-flight requests and no active connections, Elastic Load Balancing immediately completes the deregistration process, without waiting for the deregistration delay to elapse. **However, even though target deregistration is complete, the status of the target is displayed as `draining` until the deregistration delay timeout expires.
-After the timeout expires, the target transitions to an `unused` state.**
+    Even though target deregistration is complete, the status of the target is displayed as `draining` until the deregistration delay timeout expires.
+After the timeout expires, the target transitions to an `unused` state.

 [If a deregistering target terminates the connection before the deregistration delay elapses, the client receives a 500-level error response](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#deregistration-delay).